Send us your video!

 1 – TRAFFIC.
 Adds an additional 1,450 daily school generated trips, increasing already congested school traffic and increases climate-altering traffic emissions.
 Do we need more congestion?
 More carbon emissions?

 2 – TREE CANOPY.
-Removes over 50% of the trees on almost 4-acres, and thus destroys the lush tree canopy which naturally absorbs traffic carbon emissions, slows the rate of water reaching the ground, and reduces soil areas to accommodate drainage.
+(Per the Carrollton Team’s testimony during the July 23, 2020 Commission Hearing) Removes over 80% of the trees on almost 4-acres, and thus destroys the lush tree canopy which naturally absorbs traffic carbon emissions, slows the rate of water reaching the ground, and reduces soil areas to accommodate drainage.
 Can we afford to lose almost 100 mature trees?

 3 – TAXES.
-13 private schools in Grove pay no real estate taxes with a combined assessed property value totaling over $229 million.
-When completed, this school would have an estimated value of $50 million and will shift the tax burden for public services onto the city and residents.
+12 private schools in Grove pay no real estate taxes with a combined SCHOOL BOARD EXEMPTION VALUE totaling over $305 million.
+When completed, this school would have an estimated value of $50 million and will shift the tax burden for public services ALL City of Miami Taxpayers.
 Do we need more taxes in order to favor a private school where over 75% of students live outside the City?

 4 – RESILIENCY.
 Has over 104,000 Sf Footprint.
 Replacement of green areas with non-pervious surface area, and removal of the hallmark tree canopy and Silver Bluff, combined with the increase in traffic carbon emissions, which aggravates environmental issues and the impact of tropical storm disasters, sea level rise and coastal flooding.
 Last year the City of Miami declared a Climate Crisis and created MIAMI FOREVER CLIMATE READY strategy plan to mitigate climate risks and improve resiliency.
 Do we need to aggravate the impact of flooding and storms, and thus sabotage state, county and city policy goals set to improve climate risk adaptation and resiliency?